Editor’s note: This blog post was last updated on March 1, 2021.

-Machine learning is a form of artificial intelligence (AI) that teaches computers to think in a similar way to how humans do: learning and improving upon past experiences.
-It works by exploring data, identifying patterns, and involves minimal human intervention.
+Machine learning is a form of artificial intelligence (AI) that teaches computers to think in a similar way to how humans do: Learning and improving upon past experiences.
+It works by exploring data and identifying patterns, and involves minimal human intervention.

 Almost any task that can be completed with a data-defined pattern or set of rules can be automated with machine learning.
 This allows companies to transform processes that were previously only possible for humans to perform—think responding to customer service calls, bookkeeping, and reviewing resumes.